 You can drop a course online through My Records/Banner Web or you can fill out an ADD/DROP form and fax it to your advisor.
 Please be aware of the dropping procedure and always contact an Academic Advisor when doing this (Chelsea Mailhiot at 949-214-3261 or Lupe Valdivia 949-214-3260).

 You may contact the Registrar’s Office at (949) 214-3081.

 Can I enroll in classes as a non-degree seeking student?

 Yes, non-degree seeking students may enroll in two MCAA classes.
 For further information, please contact our Admissions Directors.

 What’s the difference between a Master of Science and Master of Arts in Coaching and Athletics Administration?

-Primarily, a Master of Arts degree is a degree option that focuses on the humanities whereas a Master of Science degree option is more focused on scientific and mathematical subjects.
+Primarily, the Master of Arts degree option focuses on the practical application of knowledge in the academic discipline of coaching and athletics administration, while the Master of Science incorporates the exercise sciences into the curriculum.
 The method of learning may also differ between the two degrees.
 Typically speaking, to teach at a college or University in this field, an M.S. is preferred (see specific institution for more details).